 Choose Duke Heart Center for your aortic disease treatment because we offer:

-- Simpler, safer treatments.
-Whenever possible, we avoid open heart surgery and use less invasive techniques to access and repair the aorta.
+Whenever possible, we avoid open-heart surgery and use less invasive techniques to access and repair the aorta.
 When needed, we can combine these techniques with traditional open heart surgery to give high-risk patients more options.

-- Novel surgical techniques for rare genetic conditions.
-We developed novel surgical approaches to manage the risk of aortic dissection in patients with Loeys-Dietz Syndrome, a rare genetic condition that greatly increases the risk of aortic aneurysm.
+We developed novel surgical approaches to manage the risk of aortic dissection in patients with Loeys-Dietz Syndrome, a rare genetic condition that greatly increases the risk of an aortic aneurysm.